Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 FINAL WORDS

-It’s important to remember that the consumption of xylitol can be extremely hazardous to dogs.
+It is important to remember that the consumption of xylitol can be extremely hazardous to dogs.
 Products containing xylitol must be kept secure and out of reach of dogs.
-Call your vet or the pet poison helpline right away if you suspect your dog has ingested xylitol.
+Call your vet or the pet poison helpline immediately if you suspect your dog has ingested xylitol.

 Xylitol is slowly absorbed in humans and has no discernible impact on how much insulin is produced.
 Dogs, however, are an exception to this rule.
-Dogs’ bodies confuse xylitol for glucose when they consume it, and they begin creating a lot of insulin.
+Dogs’ bodies confuse xylitol for glucose when they consume it and begin creating much insulin.

 Following this, the dog’s cells begin to take glucose from the blood, which might result in low blood sugar, hypoglycemia, and even death.
 Dogs’ liver health may also be negatively impacted by xylitol, with severe amounts leading to liver failure.

 A dog only needs 0.1 gm per kg of body weight to be harmed, so a chihuahua weighing 6-7 pounds (0.3 kg) will become ill after ingesting just 0.3 gm of xylitol.
-That’s less than the quantity found in chewing gum.
+That is less than the quantity found in chewing gum.

 FAQ’s